-(1) Literature review on a topic that we discussed in class.

-- (2) Proposal of a research topic in a topic that we discussed in class. - (3) Referee report of a working paper related to the topics that we discussed in class.
+- (1) Literature review on a topic discussed in class. - (2) Research proposal related to the topics discussed in class. - (3) Referee report of a working paper related to the topics discussed in class.

-Students will write a short paper (5-10 pages) and do an oral presentation (20 min + 10 min discussion) of the task that they chose (literature review, proposal, referee report).
+Students will write a short paper (5-10 pages) and do an oral presentation (20 min + 10 min discussion) of the task that they chose (literature review, research proposal, referee report).

-Bibliography/references - Bibliographie/références :
+Bibliography/references - Bibliographie/références : see below